GuacamoleEnjoyer/UNBALATROABLE/README.md

 - sforzando stonks for To the Moon
 - dampener blueprints for blueprints (elexa) C
 - penny ch 2 hidey hole for shortcut (elexa)
-- chair girl poster for devious joker (heroofyore and elexa)
+- chair girl poster for devious joker (heroofyore and elexa) C
 - weird statue from ch 3(4?) for obelisk (elexa)
 - quaver arson for campfire (ermy)
 - BRAIN POISON DRAFT+TAPE for brainstorm ❤️ (bedfan+hero)